NanaMorse/learnSPA/README.md

-# learnSocketIO
+# learnSPA

-a repo for myself to learn socketIO.
+a repo for myself to learn mobile SPA.

 there might be nothing helpful for you :)